archodev/rsc-markdown/README.md

 ### Note:

-We recommend using `rsc-markdown` with ssg (static site generation) in a framework like nextjs for the best performance and seo, but ssr and csr are also supported.
+We recommend using `rsc-markdown` with ssg (static site generation) in a framework like nextjs for the best performance and seo, but ssr (server side rendering) and csr (client side rendering) are also supported.

 ## Installation